Multiplication of 0-1 matrices via clustering: An approximate arithmetic matrix product of 0-1 matrices

 {\em Output}: A $p\times r$ matrix $D$, where for $1\le i\le p$ and $1\le j\le r,$ $D_{ij}$ is an approximation of the inner product $C_{ij}$ of the $i$-th row $A_{i*}$ of $A$ and the $j$-th column $B_{*j}$ of $B.$ \begin{enumerate} \item Determine an approximate solution to the $\ell$-center clustering of the rows of the matrix $A$ in $\{ 0,1\}^q.$ For each row $A_{i*}$ of $A$, set $cen_{\ell}(A_{i*})$ to its closest center, with ties broken arbitrarily. \item Form the $\ell \times q$ matrix $A',$ where the $i'$-th row is the $i'$-th center in the approximate $\ell$-center clustering of the rows of $A.$ \item Compute the arithmetic $\ell \times r$ matrix product $C'$ of $A'$ and $B.$ \item For $1\le i\le p$ and $1\le j \le r,$ set $D_{ij}$ to $C'_{i'j}$, where the $i'$-th row $A'_{i'*}$ of $A'$ is $cen_{\ell}(A_{i*}).$ \end{enumerate} }}

-See Fig.~\ref{fig: fig_matrix_multiplication} for an illustration of how $C'$ is computed from~$A'$ and~$B$ in step~\ref{step: Compute_C'}.
-After having computed~$C'$, the algorithm then sets each entry~$D_{ij}$ of the approximate matrix~$D$ to the entry of~$C'$ holding the inner product of the center closest to the $i$th row and the $j$th column of~$B$ in step~\ref{step: Compute_D}.
+The idea of the procedure is very simple.
+First, it runs an approximate algorithm for the $\ell$-center problem on the rows of $A$ in step~\ref{step: Center}.
+Next, it forms a smaller matrix $A'$ whose $\ell$ rows are the computed centers of the rows of $A$ in step~\ref{step: Form_A'}.
+Then, it computes the arithmetic matrix product $C'$ of the matrices $A'$ and $B$ in step~\ref{step: Compute_C'}, see Fig.~\ref{fig: fig_matrix_multiplication}.
+After having computed~$C'$, the procedure sets each entry~$D_{ij}$ of the approximate matrix~$D$ to the entry of~$C'$ holding the inner product of the center closest to the $i$-th row with the $j$-th column of~$B$ in step~\ref{step: Compute_D}.

 For a 0-1 $p\times q$ matrix $A$, let $\lambda(A,\ell,row)$ be the minimum, over all $\ell$-center clusterings of the rows of $A$ in the Hamming space $\{0,1\}^q$, of the maximum Hamming distance between a row of $A$ and the closest center.
 Similarly, for a 0-1 $q\times r$ matrix $B,$ let $\lambda(B,k,col)$ be the minimum, over all $k$-center clusterings of the columns of $B$ in the Hamming space $\{0,1\}^q$, of the maximum Hamming distance between a column of $B$ and the closest center.